madetech/academy/learn/02_continuous_delivery.md

 * https://www.amazon.co.uk/d/Books/Field-Guide-Continuous-Delivery/1530121418/

 ### Day 1:
+* Plan upcoming week's work
 * Setup CI environment
 * Create build pipeline

-### Day 2:
 * Get build tasks running
 * Get deployment tasks running

+### Day 2:
+* Cutting code on the greenfield application
+  * Small incremental realeases
+  * Dark launches
+  * Feature toggles

 ### Day 3:
 * Cutting code on the greenfield application
-* Using continuous delivery techniques (feature toggles, dark launches etc)
+  * Identify a feature that benefits from being dark launched and do so

 ### Day 4:
 * Cutting code on the greenfield application
-* Using continuous delivery techniques (feature toggles, dark launches etc)
+  * Identify a feature that benefits from being feature flagged and do so

 ### Day 5:
 * Cutting code on the greenfield application